 The Risorgimento and the revolutions of 1848 in Vicenza

-On 17th and 18th March 1848 Vicenza was shaken by the first patriotic demonstrations that led the new Municipality, in compliance with the imperial grant accorded a few days earlier, to form the Civic Guard as one of its first acts.
-This was one of the typical institutions of the Risorgimento, that borrowed the idea from the French Revolution.
-It was considered the armed organisation of the people, in contrast with professional armies, considered instruments of oppression.
-This is why the formation of the Civic Guard was always firmly demanded by liberal patriots.
+On March 17 and 18, 1848, the first patriotic demonstrations took place in Vicenza, which resulted in the establishment of the Civic Guard, one of the first acts of the new Municipality, in compliance with the imperial concessions granted a few days earlier.
+This was the typical institution of the Risorgimento, borrowing it from the French Revolution.
+It was considered the armed organization of the people, opposed to professional armies, which were seen as instruments of oppression.
+For this reason, the establishment of the Civic Guard was always firmly advocated by liberal patriots.

-In the meantime a Provisional Departmental Committee was set up in the town, chaired by the lawyer Giampaolo Bonollo and counting among its members, important personalities such as: the lawyer Sebastiano Tecchio, the priest Don Giuseppe Fogazzaro, the notary Bartolomeo Verona, the merchant Giovanni Toniato, the priest Don Giovanni Rossi and the nobleman Luigi Loschi.
+Meanwhile, a Provisional Departmental Committee had been formed in the city, chaired by Giampaolo Bonollo, which included among its members important figures such as Sebastiano Tecchio, Don Giuseppe Fogazzaro, the notary Bartolomeo Verona, the merchant Giovanni Toniato, the canon Don Giovanni Rossi, and the nobleman Luigi Loschi.

-Meanwhile volunteer forces formed, a characteristic element of the 1848 war.
-In particular we recall the Vicenza Crusaders that in the first days of April faced their unlucky baptism of fire near Sorio and Montebello.
+Meanwhile, volunteer groups were being formed, a characteristic element of the 1848 war.
+Particularly memorable are the formations of the Vicenza Crusaders, which in early April suffered their unfortunate baptism of fire near Sorio and Montebello.

-Vicenza was attacked again on 23rd May.
-At midnight the Austrians advanced in three columns with the following objectives.
-Borgo S. Felice, the Rocchetta, Monte Berico.
-The hardest fighting was in Borgo San Felice which was strenuously defended.
+Vicenza was attacked again on May 23.
+At midnight, the Austrians moved in three columns with the following objectives: Borgo San Felice, the Rocchetta, and Monte Berico.
+The fiercest fighting took place in Borgo San Felice, which was tenaciously defended.

-The Austrians gave up the attack in the late morning of the 24th, retreating towards Verona with heavy losses.
+The Austrians desisted from the attack in the late morning of the 24, retreating toward Verona with heavy losses.

 Immagine di divise militari dell'esercito del Regno Italico - Elmo crinito della Guardia Civica, 1848